I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 Compared to its much more expensive email marketing alternatives like InfusionSoft, where you get heaps of unnecessary features, Drip is a bit simpler and less feature-rich.
 But I can confidently promise that this service will pay for itself.

-Owning almost half the market, MailChimp is sure to be one of the most well-known email marketing tools, popular mostly among freelancers and small side businesses, as it has a 100% free plan, which can be used for managing small marketing campaigns.
+Owning almost half the market, MailChimp is sure to be one of the most well-known email marketing services, popular mostly among freelancers and small side businesses, as it has a 100% free plan, which can be used for managing small marketing campaigns.

 Moreover, it has a very shallow learning curve — a well-thought design makes the user interface rather intuitive and insanely easy-to-use.